dygong2/dygong2.github.io/content/authors/admin/_index.md

 highlight_name: true
 ---

 I am a Ph.D.
-Student in Political Science at the University of Illinois Urbana-Champaign.
+Candidate in Political Science at the University of Illinois Urbana-Champaign.
 My research interests include international relations, armed conflicts, the interdependence between political violence, and leader survival.
 In my dissertation project, I examine how coup attempts, one of the most common forms of government instability, affect civil war peace processes and what factors condition these effects.
 My research has appeared in *International Studies Quarterly*, *World Development*, and *International Review of Public Administration*.
 My research has received supports from [Arms Control & Domestic and International Security](https://acdis.illinois.edu) and [Center for East Asian & Pacific Studies](https://ceaps.illinois.edu).

 {style="text-align: justify;"}